 Near the beginning of summer, a close friend of ours called and spoke about a recent trip he had taken to Central America.
 The conversation ended with him stating, "You have to check it out.
 The nature is beautiful.
 And your kids will love it!"
 I hung up the phone and repeated the conversation to my husband, Peter.
 Due to our financial situation, he wasn't open to the idea of going on yet another extended vacation.
 But the common denominator was that these two people, our mutual friend and my oldest son, were the ones that encouraged my husband and I to originally meet.
 Once I reminded Peter of this, he said that the only way we could afford the trip was to rent out our home and just leave.
 I said okay.
 The conversation lasted less than a minute.
 And that was how the idea of traveling abroad as a family came to fruition.

-On the solstice of 2011, Peter and I, with our two children aged eight and ten, boarded a plane to Cancun, Mexico with no return tickets or final destination.
-We were unaware that our travels would take us to four countries on three continents.
+On the solstice of 2011, after 6 weeks of yard sale, putting whatever was left in storage and renting our home, Peter and I, with our two children aged eight and ten, boarded a plane to Cancun, Mexico with no return tickets, no plan or final destination.
+We knew that we would take life one day at a time but we were unaware that our travels would take us to four countries on three continents.
 By the time we had returned to Durango almost two years later, we had visited Mexico, Guatemala, Ecuador and Thailand.

-We wandered through Mexico to Guatemala by bus, then went further south to Ecuador by plane.
+We wandered through Mexico to Guatemala by bus for a couple of months, did not find a place we really liked, then went further south to Ecuador by plane.
 El camino (the path)

 led us to Vilcabamba,

-The front yard of our home, just seven blocks from the main plaza, was a paradise of bamboo, mango, avocado and passion fruit trees with a beautiful creek behind the house.
+The front yard of our jungle home, just seven blocks from the main plaza, was a paradise of bamboo, mango, avocado and passion fruit trees with a beautiful creek behind the house.
 Until it rained.
-Then the gentle creek became a raging river.
+Then the gentle creek became a raging river rushing huge logs downstream.

 Our daughter in the center with two hands on her belly and her classmates at the local elementary school.

-Our daughter taking foot massage classes in Pai, Thailand.
+Our daughter took foot massage classes in Pai, Thailand.

 We returned to Durango, CO during the fall equinox of 2013 and moved back into our home.
 We tried to resume our lives, but didn't realize at the time that we were at a crossroads.
 It became clearer over the next year that we had returned to sell our property and venture abroad once again.
 We explored Mexico some more and lived near Teotihuacán for eight months before relocating to La Paz in southern Baja.